-It’s hard to imagine a life without electricity, running water, phones, indoor plumbing, tarmac roads e.t.c. (especially if you come from the western world).
+It’s hard to imagine a life without electricity, running water, phones, indoor plumbing, tarmac roads e.t.c.

 It’s actually possible to get so used to these facilities that they begin feel like basic human needs.

 But the truth is, they don’t fall under “basic human needs” category.

 We can live without them.